 Some people have greater trouble with food frequently getting stuck between the teeth because of orthodontic issues.
 People with excessively crooked, misaligned, or overcrowded teeth get food stuck in the awkward contours of their teeth, making it hard to remove them using traditional methods meant for straight teeth.

 If your orthodontic issue increases your likelihood of food getting stuck in your teeth, it also increases your risk of dental decay and bacterial infections.
-As such, the best dentists recommend orthodontic treatments to straighten your teeth, ensuring you don’t have frequent troubles with food getting stuck in teeth again.
+As such, the best dentists recommend orthodontic treatments to straighten your teeth, ensuring you don’t have frequent troubles with food getting stuck in gums again.

 URBN Dental is one of the most reputable dental clinics for people with general dentistry or orthodontic dentistry needs.
 We carefully examine your dental issues to recommend the ideal treatments.
 So if you have food stuck in wisdom tooth hole 3 weeks after and can’t get it out, URBN Dental’s professionals can help!
 Food stuck in wisdom tooth hole can’t get it out then Please book your dental appointment today.